Gothic-Modding-Community/gmc/docs/contribute/index.md

    This will create a `venv` directory inside the current Terminal directory.
 Please keep that name as it's added to the `.gitignore` project file.

-   Depending on the system, use one of those commands to activate the virtual environment.
+   Depending on the system, use one of these commands to activate the virtual environment.

     ```bash title="Linux"
     # Linux / macOS